Encode-guidelines/guidelines/docs/prog_hist.md

 access.

-In 2012, *Programming Historian* expanded its editorial team and launched as an open access peer reviewed scholarly journal of methodology for digital historians.
+In 2012, *Programming Historian* expanded its editorial team and was launched as an open access peer reviewed scholarly journal of methodology for digital historians.
 In 2016, a Spanish Language publication was added to the initial English-language publication and in 2017 translated lessons started being publishing under the